Front OfficeBrett Hull

 Executive Vice President

-Hockey Hall of Famer Brett Hull, the Blues’ all-time leading goal scorer, returned as Executive Vice President of the club.
-Hull will focus primarily on business development, generating additional support and revenue for the Blues franchise.
+Hall of Famer Brett Hull, the Blues’ all-time leading goal scorer, returned in 2013 as Executive Vice President of the club.
+Hull focuses primarily on business development, generating additional support and revenue for the Blues franchise.

 Hull first came to the Blues in a 1988 trade with the Calgary Flames.
 He went on to play 11 seasons with St. Louis, setting several club records and etching his name into the NHL record books.
 Hull recorded more than 50 goals in five different seasons.
 And he scored 70 goals or more in three straight seasons from 1989-90 to 1991-92, becoming only the second player in NHL history to accomplish the feat.